eac65/Friendly-GitHub-course/README.md

 An internet connection and a computer.

 ## Additional words
 words words words words words words words words words words words words words

 ##Edit suggestion by Georgina
 I feel you should have more words about.
 There aren't enough. ;)

+##Further words, as requested
+words words words